Who We Are

 William Lawson, The Country Housewives Garden in A New Orchard and Garden (1648) This manual offers advice on how one might manage their kitchen garden and, in doing so, makes the distinction between women's "common" knowledge and men's "expert"

 Datura stramonium, also called "Thornapple" for its spiky seedpods or "Devil's Trumpet" for the bell shape of its blossom.
-This specimen is held in the UMass Herbarium.
+Medicinally, thornapple can reduce inflammation, however, it is highly poisonous and can cause delirium, psychosis, and even d

-John Gerard, The Herball, or Generall Historie of Plantes (1633) Open to the entry for datura stramonium, this example invites visitors to consider the medicinal properties of this deadly plant--boiled with lard it is an effective anti-inflammator
+John Gerard, The Herball, or Generall Historie of Plantes (1633) Open to the entry for Devil’s Trumpet, this example invites visitors to consider the medicinal properties of this deadly plant--for example, when boiled with lard it is an effective

 John Reynolds, The Triumphs of God’s Revenge Against the Crying and Execrable Sin of Murther (1679) This chronicle contains several "histories" detailing a variety of murders, several of which involved poisons--particularly women poisoning their

-Aconitum napellus, also known as "wolfsbane" or "queen of poisons" This specimen is held in the UMass Herbarium.
+Aconitum napellus, also known as "wolfsbane" or "queen of poisons" While sometimes used as a sedative or fever reducer, a very small dose of wolfsbane can cause respiratory paralysis and heart failure.
+This specimen is held in the UMass Herbarium.

 The University of Massachusetts-Amherst occupies the traditional homelands of the Nolwottog or Nonotuck Nation.
 For actions beyond statements of recognition of Native lands, see MCNAA.